-No Sweat – Dig, dig, dig.
-The effort required to build snow caves expends calories causing fatigue and sweat.
-While a person’s internal body temperature heats up from the exertion, external skin gets cold and damp from the wetness of sweat and melting snow.
-This moisture can easily soak into gloves and coats making the cold unbearable.
+No Sweat – The effort required to build snow caves or quinzees expends calories causing fatigue and sweat.
+While a person’s internal body temperature heats up from the exertion inside a cave or quinzee, external skin gets cold and damp from the wetness of sweat and melting snow.
+This moisture easily soaks into gloves and coats making the cold unbearable.
 People digging out a snow cave quickly become uncomfortable and tired.
-Maybe even a bit grouchy as they fluctuate back and forth from being hot from digging to standing around and freezing while taking a breather.
-A good thing to do in this situation is to wear Gore-Tex clothing and take care not to get wet.
+Maybe even close to hypothermic as they fluctuate back and forth between being hot from digging to standing around and freezing while taking a breather.
+A good thing to do in this situation is to wear Gore-Tex clothing and take care to stay as dry as possible.

 Don’t Bust Your Hump

-With snow flying and dripping, you are going to get wet, whether you like it or not, and you won’t.
-So a better thing to do is to avoid this situation altogether.
+With snow flying and dripping, you are going to get wet, So a better thing to do is to avoid this situation altogether.
 Enter the ICEBOX®.
-Building the ICEBOX® igloo takes less time, less energy, and you won’t be grouchy when you’re done.
+Building the ICEBOX® igloo takes less time, less energy, and you won’t be fatigued when you’re done.
 Indeed, you’ll still have plenty of stamina (and probably daylight) left to organize the camp, cook, and set up your sleeping bags.
-Which, by the way, you won’t collapse into, totally shot and utterly fatigued.
+The igloos make for a very enjoyable evening.

-When building the ICEBOX® igloo for snow camp or as a snow shelter, you’ll be outside the entire time, until the very last block.
-Your body heat is cooled by the outside temperature and stays constant, while overhead the snow isn’t melting onto the top of your head.
-So your winter camping trip doesn’t become winter survival.
-Buy and ICEBOX® Tool, it’s the cooler way.
+When building an ICEBOX® igloo for snow camping or as a snow shelter, you’ll be outside the entire time, until the very last block.
+Your body heat is cooled by the outside temperature and stays cool while falling snow isn’t melting onto the top of your head.
+So your winter camping trip doesn’t become winter survival, buy an ICEBOX® Tool, it’s the cooler way.

 Physically and Environmentally Friendly